FredericAblitzer/FredericAblitzer.github.io/peakpickingtools/README.md

 Laboratoire d’Acoustique de l’Université du Mans (LAUM), UMR 6613, Institut d’Acoustique - Graduate School (IA-GS), CNRS, Le Mans Université, France.

+This web application is based on the method described in the article below.

+The user interface was developed with assistance from OpenAI Codex.

 ## Citation